 How to Read Your Credit Score

-Learn How to Get Your Credit Score, How to Read It, and What It Means
+How to Get Your Credit Score, Read It, and What It Means

 Your credit score is one of the most important numbers of your life.
 It's important like your phone number, your bank account balance, or your social security number.
 Creditors and lenders will check your credit score to decide whether to approve your application.
 You should check your credit score, too, so you have an idea of what your creditors and lender will see when they pull your credit score.